SkygearIO/guides/advanced/server.md

         export JS2_PATH="http://localhost:9001"
 	```

-## Install Skygear Cloud Functions (JS)**
+## Install skygear-node

+There could be multiple instances of Cloud Functions running as shown above.
+If
-If you wish to write cloud code in JS, you will need to install the node runtime in your local machine as well.
+you wish to write cloud functions  in JS, you will need to install the node
+runtime in your local machine as well.
 Here shows you how:

 1. To get the node runtime, we need the Skygear SDK.
 Install Skygear SDK with npm:
 	``` bash